yandex/mapsapi-codestyle/js.md

 }.bind(this));
 ```

-* Preferably the context argument of methods should be used (if available):
+* Preferably, the context argument should be used (if available):

 **Good:**